grzegorznowak/lxd-pab/README.md

 cardano-cli --help  # asses it generally works

 # devnet's lifecycle is managed by the cardano-node service:
-sudo service cardano-node status  # show logs and the current progress of the sync sudo service cardano-node stop    # kill the devnet sudo service cardano-node start   # start the devnet in a pristine state
+service cardano-node status  # show logs and the current progress of the sync journalctl -u cardano-node        # the same as above but more sudo service cardano-node stop    # kill the devnet sudo service cardano-node start   # start the devnet in a pristine state

-# devnet comes with a genesis utxo that you can consume
+# comes with a genesis utxo that you can consume  :
+cardano-cli query utxo --address $(cat /home/nix/cardano_devnet/private-testnet/addresses/user1.addr) --testnet-magic 42

-# for detail please refer to the original manual from woofpool:
+# for details please refer to the original manual from woofpool:
 https://github.com/woofpool/cardano-private-testnet-setup/blob/main/5-RUN_TRANSACTION.md
 https://github.com/woofpool/cardano-private-testnet-setup/blob/main/6-RUN_PLUTUS_SCRIPT_TXS.md
 ```